wp-plugins/all-in-one-wpml-crowdfunding-campaigns/README.md

 **Can people create multilingual campaigns via the frontend submission form with this plugin?**

 No, not currently.
-At this stage, the only way for people to create multi-lingual campaigns is via the Wordpress dashboard.
-If there is sufficient demand for this, we may look at creating a PRO version of this plugin that adds this ability.
+At this stage, the only way for people to create multi-lingual campaigns is via the WordPress dashboard.